abhradeepbarman/ds-algo/README.md

 # Data Structures and Algorithms

-Data structures and algorithms are fundamental concepts in computer science that are used to store, organize, and manipulate data in a computer.

-There are many different data structures and algorithms, each with its own set of characteristics and uses.
+Data structures and algorithms are fundamental concepts in computer science that are used to store, organize data in a computer.
+There are many different data structures and algorithms.
 Some common data structures include arrays, linked lists, stacks, queues, trees, and graphs.
 Some common algorithms include sorting algorithms.

 ## Table of Contents